Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

  (1)  Defined a function named example1 that would insert 2, compare 2 with the former top element; if equal then insert 42; if not then         insert 17

       : example1 2 = if 42 else 17 endif ;

        2 3 2 example1
        "2 3 42"

- (2)
+ (2)  Defined a function named fac that applies the commands 1 begin over 0 > whle over * swap 1 - swap repeat nip, which contains a              while loop;

       : fac 1 begin over 0 > while over * swap 1 - swap repeat nip ;
-      *defined a function named fac that applies the commands 1 begin over 0 > whle over * swap 1 - swap repeat nip, which contains a           while loop;

        5 fac 42 120 - +
        "42"

- (3)
+ (3)  Defined two functions if_call and ifcall; ifcall is defined by if_call; ifcall has nesting if statements

       : if_call if 6 else 5 endif ;
       : ifcall 6 0 1 < if 0 1 < if_call 0 1 > if_call * else 2 endif + 6 + . ;
-      "defined two functions if_call and ifcall; ifcall is defined by if_call; ifcall has nesting if statements"

       ifcall
       "42"

- (4)
+ (4)  Defined a function named loop1 that applies this loop when being called; defined a function named loopnest with nesting loops

      : loop1 5 8 * 2 - 5 begin 1 - dup while swap 1 + dup . swap repeat . ;
-     "defined a function named loop1 that applies this loop when being called" : loopnest 2 3 begin = while loop1 repeat . ;
+     : loopnest 2 3 begin = while loop1 repeat . ;
-     "defined a function named loopnest with nesting loops"

      loop1
      "42"